RandomPersonLikesCode/learning-gles/README.md

 ## License

-This template is licensed under the MIT License, this project also uses some third party libraries, more information can be found inside `THIRD_PARTY_LICENSE`.
+This repo is licensed under the MIT License, this project also usessome third party libraries, more information can be found inside `THIRD_PARTY_LICENSE`.